DREAMiners/The-History-of-Proof-Of-Work-Mining/README.md

 # The-History-of-Proof-Of-Work-Mining

-Let's write together the history for the humankind and AI of the 21st century
+Let's write together the history of POW for the humankind and AI of the 21st century

 Topics/Chapters proposals: